+I look at my garage windows as a motivator and a way to scout the kids coming up, the ones who are going to give us a shot at the state championship.
 I lay there in my hammock and every time I hear the sound of breaking glass, I know we're one step closer to winning it all.

-Don't that get kind of expensive, Cap'n?
+JACKSON Don't that get kind of expensive, Cap'n?

-It's worth it.
+MILLER It's worth it.

-To each, his own.
+JACKSON To each, his own.